ssd-tutorials/image-tagging/README.md

-# image-tagging
+# Photo Gallery with Image Tagging
-Exercise files for the course Photo Gallery with Image Tagging
+Exercise files for the course **Photo Gallery with Image Tagging**